webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-mode.rst

 Interactive Mode
 ****************

-Interactive mode allows you to enter repeated commands in a transparent context to either single, or multiple servers without having to enter repeated ``run`` commands (see: :doc:`../usage/command-menu`).
+Interactive mode allows you to enter repeated commands in a transparent context to either single, or multiple servers/containers without having to enter repeated ``run`` commands (see: :doc:`../usage/command-menu`).

-Having established an SSH connection to all servers in scope, Interactive mode then provides a secondary interactive pseudo-ssh shell, following which any commands you enter are executed on every server.
+Having established a connection, Interactive mode then provides a secondary interactive pseudo-shell, following which any commands you enter are executed on every server/container.

 .. warning::